Size and description

 Three parts of Niagara Falls

-American Falls are entirely in the American side.
+American Falls is entirely on the American side.
 The small Luna Island divides it from the Bridal Veil Falls which also are in the area of the United States.
 After some 480 m wide Goat Island comes the most impressive – Horseshoe Falls which is located both in Canada and a little bit – in the United States.

 Horseshoe Falls receive some 90% of the Niagara waters.
 This is the tallest of three parts – 51 m tall and 820 m wide, the most admired part of Niagara Falls.